Allocating experiment audiences

 Understanding experiment audiences

-variation for the button, which shows the new, alternate copy, but you only want to run an experiment measuring click conversions for users in the United States.
+variation for the button, which shows the new, alternate copy, but you only want to run an experiment measuring click conversions for end users in the United States.

 You may want to refine your experiment audience for any of the following reasons: